selmilab/selmilab.github.io/_pages/about.md

   overlay_image: /assets/images/italy_layout.png
   show_overlay_excerpt: true

-excerpt: "Our company is headquartered in Rome, Italy<br>
+excerpt: "Our company is headquartered in Rome, Italy.<br>
-We are happy to collaborate with people <br>
-and organizations all over the world <br>
-on data that matters"
+We are happy to collaborate with people and organizations all over the world on data that matters<br><br>"

 author: selmilab
 author_profile: true